Sisters of Charity of the Blessed Virgin Mary

-The Sisters of Charity of the Blessed Virgin Mary, known by its initials BVM, is a Roman Catholic religious institute founded in the United States by Mother Mary Frances Clarke.
-Its founders were Irish Catholics.
-The BVM currently works in twenty-five U.S. states and three foreign countries.
+The Sisters of Charity of the Blessed Virgin Mary, known by its initials BVM, is a Catholic religious institute founded in the United States by Mother Mary Frances Clarke.
+The BVM currently works in twenty-five U.S. states and three other countries.

 Early history

-In 1831, four Franciscan Tertiaries women in Ireland rented a small cottage and began an experiment in community living.
-Soon, the original four—Mary Frances Clarke, Margaret Mann, Rose O’Toole, and Eliza Kelly—were joined by another, Catherine Byrne.
-The group made an act of consecration as the Sisters of the Blessed Virgin.
-In this act, the band of women took one more step in becoming a formal community of women religious sisters within the Roman Catholic tradition.
-Clarke's background was in accounting.
+In 1831, four Franciscan Tertiaries women in Dublin rented a small cottage and began an experiment in community living.
+Soon, the original four - Mary Frances Clarke, Margaret Mann, Rose O’Toole, and Eliza Kelly - were joined by another, Catherine Byrne.

 Together, in March 1832, these five opened a school, Miss Clarke’s Seminary, for young girls on North Anne Street in Dublin.
-In 1833, they met Patrick Costello, a Catholic priest from Philadelphia, who was recovering in Dublin.
+In 1833, they met Patrick Costello, a Catholic priest from Philadelphia.
 From him the five learned about the plight of the Irish Catholic immigrants in America.
 After prayerful consideration and Fr.
-Costello's agreement to make arrangements for their arrival in the United States, the fellowship of women, except for Rose O'Toole (who remained in Dublin long enough to settle a family estate) decided to leave their homeland to teach in Philadelphia.
-They arrived in New York in September, 1833.
+Costello's agreement to make arrangements for their arrival in the US, the fellowship of women, except for O'Toole (who remained in Dublin long enough to settle a family estate) decided to leave their homeland to teach in Philadelphia.
+They arrived in New York in September 1833.

-During the voyage, the women had entrusted their money to Eliza Kelly.
+During the voyage, the women had entrusted their money to Kelly.
 As she was climbing down a rope ladder to depart the ship, the purse containing the money accidentally fell into the harbor.
 In a further setback, the women discovered that Fr.
 Costello had not prepared for their arrival, and was nowhere to be found.
-When they finally arrived in Philadelphia, they were taken in by Margaret McDonough, who found them lodging, and directed them to a young priest, Fr.
+When they finally arrived in Philadelphia, they were taken in by Margaret McDonough, who found them lodging, and directed them to a young priest.

+Ms McDonough directed the group to Fr.
 Terence James Donaghoe, who had just been named pastor of the yet-to-be-built parish of St. Michael’s.
 After meeting the women, Fr.
 Donaghoe invited them to teach in his parish school, as soon as it was completed.
 In the interim, the women decided to open a school of their own, which they named Sacred Heart.

+The Sisters of Charity of the Blessed Virgin Mary was officially founded on November 1, 1833.
+The group made an act of consecration as the Sisters of the Blessed Virgin.
+In this act, the band of women took one more step in becoming a formal community of women religious sisters within the Roman Catholic tradition.
 Fr.
-Donaghoe drafted a rule for the small community and subsequently became father director, while Mary Frances Clarke was named mother superior.
+Donaghoe drafted a rule for the small community and subsequently became father director, while Clarke was named mother superior.
 For the next ten years, the sisters continued to teach as well as gain new members.